 Dr. Steve Hageman uses light microscopy and scanning electron microscopy to investigate morphologic variation of fossil invertebrates (particularly Bryozoa).

 Dr. Andrew Heckert notes that few people know that finding and collecting fossils in the field is just the beginning of the story and that sometimes the best discoveries happen in the lab.
-Students have picked through material collected in Arizona and brought back to Appalachian to find fossils of tiny animals that lived with dinosaurs.
-They then use the scanning electron microscope (SEM) to collect images of the fossils.
+Students have picked through material collected in Arizona and North Carolina and brought back to Appalachian to find fossils of tiny animals that lived with dinosaurs (part of the Finding Fossils on Fridays, aka the "FFF" group).
+They then use the scanning electron microscope (SEM) and Keyence Digital Microscope to collect images of the fossils.
 Another important contribution students make is to prepare fossils, which is the process of removing unwanted rock and gluing bones or teeth back together.
-This is a crucial skill for vertebrate paleontologists, and Appalachian is fortunate to have access to preparation facilities in the Department of Geology.
+This is a crucial skill for vertebrate paleontologists, and Appalachian is fortunate to have access to preparation facilities in the Department.

 Dr. Scott Marshall uses a variety of computer programs and languages (Poly3D - a Boundary Element Method program, GMT - Generic Mapping Tools, and Matlab, among others) to better understand how the Earth deforms in response to tectonic stresses.